Generalized Out-of-Distribution Detection: A Survey: Generalized OOD Detection

 \keypoint{Application and Benchmark} Real-world ND application includes video surveillance~\cite{idrees2018enhancing,surveillance02ijcnn}, planetary exploration~\cite{mars19aaai} and incremental learning~\cite{incremental15aims,curiositydriven17icml}.
 For one-class ND, an example academic benchmark can be identical to that of semantic AD, which considers one class from MNIST as ID and the rest as the novel.
 The corresponding MNIST benchmark for multi-class ND may use the first 6 classes during training, and test on the remaining 4 classes as OOD.

 \keypoint{Evaluation} The evaluation of ND is identical to AD, which is based on AUROC, AUPR, or F-scores (see details in Section~\ref{sec:tax_anomaly}).

-\keypoint{Remark: One-Class / Multi-Class Dichotomy} Although the ND models do not require the ID classification even with multi-class annotations, the method on multi-class ND can be different from one-class ND, as multi-class ND can make use of the multi-class classifier while one-class ND cannot.
+\keypoint{Remark: One-Class/Multi-Class Dichotomy} Although the ND models do not require the ID classification even with multi-class annotations, the method on multi-class ND can be different from one-class ND, as multi-class ND can make use of the multi-class classifier while one-class ND cannot.
 Also note that semantic AD can be further split into one-class semantic AD and multi-class semantic AD that matches ND, as semantic AD is equivalent to ND.

-\keypoint{Remark: Nuance between AD and ND} Apart from the special interest in semantics, some literature~\cite{ocgan19cvpr,xia2015learning} also point out that ND is supposed to be fully unsupervised, while AD might have some abnormal training samples.
+\keypoint{Remark: Nuance between AD and ND} Apart from the special interest in semantics, some literature~\cite{ocgan19cvpr,xia2015learning} also point out that ND is supposed to be fully unsupervised (no novel data in training), while AD might have some abnormal training samples.
+It's important to note that neither AD nor ND necessitates the classification of ID data.
+This is a key distinction between OSR and OOD detection, which we will discuss in subsequent sections.